-Leave your sharp things at home or in your car.
-You will probably have to through a metal detector on your way into DUI court.
-You will probably not be allowed to bring knives, scissors, fingernail clippers or anything that looks like it could be used as a weapon.
-As a rule of thumb, if you wouldn't try to board an airplane with it, don't try to bring it to court.
+Leave your sharp things at home or in your car: You will probably have to go through a metal detector on your way into DUI court.
+Your probably not allowed to bring knives, scissors, fingernail clippers or anything looks like it could be used as weapon.
+As a rule of thumb, if you wouldn't try board an airplane with it, don't try bringing it to court.

-Don't bring food or gum into the courtroom.
-It is about respect.
-Even if there is no sign that says you can't chew gum, you don't want to make the judge mad, do you?
+Don't bring food or gum into the courtroom: It is about respect.
+Even if no sign that says you can't chew gum, you don't want to make the Judge mad, do you?

-Arrive on time.
-You should plan to arrive at least 15 minutes earlier than your scheduled court date.
+Arrive on time: You should plan to arrive at least 15 minutes earlier than your scheduled court date.
 That way, if something happens you have build yourself a cushion.
-You are trying to defend yourself against a serious criminal charge, and you don't want to have to explain or justify tardiness on top of your DUI.
-If you have never been to the court before, or if traffic in your area is unpredictable, make sure you account for the unknown.
-Find out where to park ahead of time, Judge how long it will take you to get through security.
-Plot out the bus routes.
-Make sure you have a reliable friend or relative taking you.
+You are trying to defend yourself against a serious criminal charge.
+You don't want to have to explain or justify tardiness on top of your DUI.
+If you have never been to court before, or traffic in area is unpredictable, make sure you account for unknown.
+Find out where to park ahead of time, judge how long it will take you to get through security.
+Plot out the bus routes or make sure you have a reliable friend or relative taking you.

-Private lawyers usually go first.
-If you have a private lawyer, then you can plan to be out of DUI court relatively quickly.
-This is because, in most courts, prosecutors and judges talk to private lawyers first as a professional courtesy.
-If you have a public defender or if you are representing yourself, see the next paragraph...
+Private lawyers usually go first: If you have a private lawyer, then you can plan to be out of DUI court relatively quickly.
+This is because, in most courts, prosecutors and Judge's talk to private lawyers first as a professional courtesy.
+If you have a public defender or if you are representing yourself, see the next paragraph point.

-Prepare to be patient.
-If you have a public defender, chances are that half of the other people in court do to.
+Prepare to be patient: If you have a public defender, chances are that half of the other people in court do to.
 The public defender has to get through every person.
-They may take you in alphabetical order, or there may be a sign in sheet from which they will call you.
-Without an attorney you may have a chance to talk with the prosecutor but you will have to wait until all of the attorneys and public defenders have done so.
+They may take you in alphabetical order, or there may be a sign in sheet which they will call you.
+Without an attorney you may have a chance to talk with the prosecutor.
+But you will have to wait until all of the attorneys and public defenders have done so.

-How do I address the Judge?
-Always with respect!
-Any DUI lawyer can tell you that it is common to hear some nervous person address a forceful female judge as "sir."
-If you think this might accidentally happen to you, stick with "judge" or "your honor."
+How do I address the Judge: Always with respect!
+Any DUI lawyer can tell you it is common to hear some nervous person address forceful female Judge as "sir".
+This will not benefit you at all.
+If you think this might accidentally happen to you, stick with "Judge" or "Your Honor."